-Sen. Elizabeth Warren, D.-Mass., announced on Monday that she is forming an exploratory committee for a potential 2020 presidential bid.
+Sen. Elizabeth Warren, D-Mass., officially announced on Saturday that she is running for president in 2020.

 Warren is known for keeping a watchful eye on big business and Wall Street, through proposed legislation and also for tough critiques during congressional hearings.

-In fact, she recently took a swipe at big pharmaceutical companies through a bill unveiled earlier this month aimed at lowering the cost of prescription drugs by allowing the federal government to manufacture certain generic medications.
+In addition, she recently took a swipe at big pharmaceutical companies through a bill unveiled in December aimed at lowering the cost of prescription drugs by allowing the federal government to manufacture certain generic medications.

 As the progressive senator gears up for a potential 2020 run, here’s a look at some of her signature positions regarding business.